abpframework/abp/docs/en/Multi-Tenancy.md

 ##### Domain/Subdomain Tenant Resolver

-In a real application, most of times you will want to determine current tenant either by subdomain (like mytenant1.mydomain.com) or by the whole domain (like mytenant.com).
+In a real application, most of times you will want to determine the current tenant either by subdomain (like mytenant1.mydomain.com) or by the whole domain (like mytenant.com).
 If so, you can configure the `AbpTenantResolveOptions` to add the domain tenant resolver.

 **Example: Add a subdomain resolver**